SamBro481/RAG-with-crawler/README.md

 pip install -r requirements.txt

 3. Add your API keys
-cp .env.example .env
-# then fill in your keys
+cp .env.example .env, then fill in your keys

 4. Run the app
 streamlit run app.py